steven-ccq/FAST-temporal-motif/README.md

 # FAST-temporal-motif
+This is the source code for our ICDE2022 submission:

+*ID: 627, Title: Scalable Motif Counting for Large-scale Temporal Graphs.*

-*Fast-temporal-motif* is an algorithm proposed to count sub-graphs(*3 types, star, pair and triangle*) in temporal graphs.
-This repositority provides source code of the algorithm, which may help researchers have a better understanding of the algorithm.
-Besides, people can directly compile the project to have a quick start to verify the correctness and efficiency of the algorithm.
+Fast-temporal-motif is an algorithm proposed to count sub-graphs (i.e., motifs) in temporal graphs.
+This repository provides the source code of the algorithm.
+Besides, researchers can directly compile the project to have a quick start to verify the correctness and efficiency of the proposed algorithm.

 ## Compile
 ### Compile the project